Guitar Hero: Warriors of Rock: Soundtrack

 There are 93 songs on disc for Warriors of Rock.
 According to Bright, all the songs were selected to fit within a narrow set of music genres, "punk, alternative rock, and classic rock", to avoid dilution of the game's focus.
 Bright noted that "there's still range and still a lot of variety in this game" to avoid alienating long-time fans of the series in general.
 The developers also looked at various song structures and considered if they would be fun to play; Bright said that a good song for the game "would have a memorable riff but not feel repetitive" and "would be a good amount of chord changes and, ideally, a fun guitar solo to add to the challenge".
 Two songs, Alice Cooper's "No More Mr. Nice Guy" and The Runaways' "Cherry Bomb", were specifically re-recorded for use in Warriors of Rock.
 Megadeth's "Sudden Death" was specifically written as the final song within Warriors of Rocks setlist; its polyrhythms and difficult passes make it one of the toughest songs to beat.
-"Sudden Death" was nominated, but did not win, for "Best Metal Performance" for the 53rd Grammy Awards; this, along with the song "Baba Yetu" from Civilization IV and "Video Games Live", represents the first time a song composed for a video game has earned a Grammy nomination, with "Baba Yetu" continuing to win its award.
+"Sudden Death" was nominated, but did not win, for "Best Metal Performance" for the 53rd Grammy Awards; this, along with the song "Baba Yetu" from Civilization IV, represents the first time a song composed for a video game has earned a Grammy nomination, with "Baba Yetu" continuing to win its award.

 Warriors of Rock supported additional songs through downloadable content that players could purchase on their respective console storefronts.
 All previous downloadable content that worked with Guitar Hero 5, including previous content from Guitar Hero World Tour, Guitar Hero: Smash Hits, and Band Hero, will work in Warriors of Rock.
 More than 500 tracks were available to players at launch.
 In addition, 39 songs from Guitar Hero: Metallica were importable into Warriors of Rock upon the game's release.
 In February 2011, Activision decided to shutter their Guitar Hero development, and initially stated that no further downloadable content will be forthcoming.

 Initial shipments of the game were also bundled with a copy of the Soundgarden compilation album Telephantasm; its new song "Black Rain" was included among the playable songs included on Warriors of Rock, while the remaining eleven tracks on the album were made available as downloadable content.
 Because of the album's inclusion with over one million shipped copies of Warriors of Rock, the Recording Industry Association of America certified Telephantasm as a platinum record; it is considered the first time such a distinction has been made based on "non-returnable units from a music label to a gaming company" according to Soundgarden's promotional group.